vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/README.rst

 Support
 -------

-Issues may be submitted via the Issues tab in this github repo.
+Issues may be submitted via the Issues tab in this github repository.
 Response to any issues submitted as at the discretion of the maintainer for this line.